IcarusVi/Gaming-Blog/README.md

 # Gaming-Blog
-NextJS Blog with Strapi CMS centered around gaming.
+NextJS news site with Strapi CMS centered around gaming.

 ## Summary
 For this project I wanted to learn how to work with a headless CMS, such as Strapi.